Greg Glassman – Hillsdale Apr 2023

 I wonder what your thoughts were on that question.

 Greg Glassman: You know, which do you think would be an easier task to sell a BS theory of gender origins to a gender studies professor or to convince Elon Musk of a rocket field that didn’t really work.
-In industry and Science in the domain of the man-made world More the demand for deliverables keeps everyone honest.
+In industry and technology the demand for deliverables keeps everyone honest.

 And what’s interesting is that they don’t do a lot of philosophical discussion.
 And, and oddly it’s not needed because of that demand for deliverables.
 And this is what got Serawitz to say from a University of Arizona.
 He said science was in its senescence, which was interesting.
 And his solution was, this is a socialist is more government involvement, but he thinks it all should be tied to product development, to deliverables, to tangibles and not tenure and labs and, you know, publication.